top of page

 This presentation is designed for adults (18+) working with autistic colleagues to learn more about autism and explore how they can contribute to the acceptance and inclusion through their interactions.
 It includes a slideshow and guided discussion/reflection time.

-If you are a direct supporter of an autistic individual, I have a training series designed just for you!
+If you are a direct supporter of an autistic individual, I have a workshop designed just for you!

 Whether you are a parent, family member, professional, intervention aide, educator, staff member, clinician,